-of the First World War Project.
+of the First World War

-With over 1000 wartime wrecks along England’s south coast alone, the conflict has left a rich heritage legacy and many associated stories of bravery and sacrifice.
+As a result they are extremely fragile and in many cases this project represents a final opportunity to record what remains on the seabed and foreshore before it is lost forever.
+With over 1,000 wartime wrecks along England’s south coast alone, the conflict has left a rich heritage legacy and many associated stories of bravery and sacrifice.
 These underwater memorials represent the vestiges of a vital, yet little known, struggle that took place on a daily basis, just off our shores.

 With the dedicated work of volunteers who have researched, recorded wrecks and artefacts, wrote reports and worked tirelessly, the Maritime Archaeology Trust is transforming this information into educational resources, exhibits to engage the public, videos, talks and presentations, and touring exhibitions at venues across all six of England’s Southern counties.
 The final result of this project will be an accessible database which will provide information regarding the shipwrecks, associated finds and additional relative information to provide a lasting legacy of information and learning resources relating to the First World War wrecks for future generations.

 The Forgotten Wrecks project is run by the Maritime Archaeology Trust, a registered charity with over 25 years’ experience in research, investigations and pioneering techniques for the study of marine cultural heritage.
 Originating in the South of England as the Hampshire and Wight Trust for Maritime Archaeology, we have grown from our regional roots to an internationally renowned authority on maritime archaeological issues and research.
 Explore our main website: